Akshaiy91/Data-and-Reporting-Projects/NZ-Business-Financial/README.md

 ---

 ## SQL Queries
-See [`queries.sql`](queries.sql) for the full set of SQL queries used to explore and analyse this dataset, including:
+See [`Business financial data project.sql`](Business financial data project.sql) for the full set of SQL queries used to explore and analyse this dataset, including:
 - Top industries by sales and operating profit
 - Salary and wage trends over time
 - Profit margin by industry